EtchUK/common-flow/common-flow.md

        release/production" state to reduce any friction with creating a new release.
 3. Change Branches
+    1a.
+Before a project is Live;
-    1. Each change (feature, bugfix, etc.) MUST be performed on separate branches that SHOULD be referred to as "change branches".
+       - each change (feature, bugfix, etc.) SHOULD be performed on separate branches that SHOULD be referred to as "change branches".
+You MAY perform small (typically single-changeset) changes directly to the Master Branch, subject to not breaking other requirements.
+    1b.
+Once a project is Live;
+       - all non-Hotfix changes MUST be performed on separate branches that SHOULD be referred to as "change branches".
+       - Hotfix changes MAY be performed on the Master Branch, subject to not breaking other requirements.
     2. All change branches MUST have descriptive names.
     3. It is RECOMMENDED that you commit often locally, and that you try and keep the commits reasonably structured to avoid a messy and confusing git